osilander/203.311/Week9/Week9.md

 What is going on here?
 How intuitive is this?
 The answer is **not very intuitive at all**.
 Above 7 sets it is almost impossible to work out what is going on (it might be at 6 too!) with all the combination of relationships, and ever smaller parts of the figure where the intersections are found.
 Therefore we are going to look at our data in a different way, using an UpSet plot.
 You might have seen these on the R graph gallery (<https://r-graph-gallery.com/>) at <https://r-graph-gallery.com/upset-plot.html>.
 Have a read of <https://upset.app/> for a brief introduction, an example plot and an explanation of what is going on here.
 We are going to create a similar plot with our data.

 To make the plot, we have to apply a transformation to our data to make it an absence/presence dataset and therefore lose our quantitative data.
 So, in this case, any non-zero value in our dataset becomes 1, and 0 stays as 0.
 Hence, if a taxon has 3 or 2048 counts associated with it, it gets transformed to 1.
-This shows us the detected taxa, rather than the abundance.
+This shows us relationships of the detected taxa, rather than the abundance.
 This is still a useful way to look at the data to understand the relationship between the 6 datasets we have from our sample.

 ```R
 ### remove unwanted columns